-- 1. Appearance and style.
-Any exterior alterations to an existing building that result from the conversion of all or a portion of the existing building to an accessory dwelling unit shall be limited to minor alterations such as the addition of doors and windows. - Maximum and minimum living area requirements.
+- 1. Accessory dwelling units allowed in compliance with this Section 35-142.6 shall also comply with the development standards in Section 35-142.8 (Additional development standards that apply to accessory dwelling units). - 2.
+Accessory dwelling units allowed in compliance with this Section 35-142.6 and proposed on lots in Special Problem Areas shall also comply with the requirements in Section 35-142.9 (Accessory dwelling units in Special Problem Areas). - 3.
+Appearance and style.
+Any exterior alterations to an existing building that result from the conversion of all or a portion of the existing building to an accessory dwelling unit shall be limited to minor alterations such as the addition of doors and windows. - 4.
+Maximum and minimum living area requirements.
 As used in Section 35-142 (Accessory Dwelling Units), living area means the interior habitable area of a dwelling unit including basements and attics but not including an attached garage or any other attached accessory structure. - a.
 Maximum living area.
-The living area of the accessory dwelling unit shall not exceed the following standards: - 1) Attached accessory dwelling unit: 50 percent of the living area of the principal dwelling that exists at the time of application for the accessory dwelling unit, provided that the living area of the accessory dwelling unit does not exceed 1,200 square feet. - 2) Detached accessory dwelling unit: 1,200 square feet. - b.
+The living area of the accessory dwelling unit shall not exceed the following standards: - 1) Attached accessory dwelling unit: 50 percent of the living area of the principal dwelling that exists at the time of application for the accessory dwelling unit, provided that the living area of the accessory dwelling unit does not exceed 1,200 square feet.

+2) Detached accessory dwelling unit: 1,200 square feet.

+- b.
 Minimum living area.
-The living area of an accessory dwelling unit shall be a minimum of 300 square feet unless the accessory dwelling unit qualifies as an Efficiency Unit in compliance with Health and Safety Code Section 17958.1 and California Building Code Section 1208.4. - 3.
+The living area of an accessory dwelling unit shall be a minimum of 300 square feet unless the accessory dwelling unit qualifies as an Efficiency Unit in compliance with Health and Safety Code Section 17958.1 and California Building Code Section 1208.4. - 5.
 Parking requirements.
-Additional parking spaces are not required to be provided for accessory dwelling units permitted in compliance with this Section 35-142.6 (Accessory dwelling units located entirely within existing buildings). - Setbacks.
-The existing side and rear setbacks may be increased only when required to provide a sufficient setback for fire safety purposes.
+Additional parking spaces are not required to be provided for accessory dwelling units permitted in compliance with this Section 35-142.6. - 6.
+Setbacks.
+Except as provided below in Section 35-142.6.6.a, the existing side and rear setbacks may be increased only when required to provide a sufficient setback for fire safety purposes in compliance with the current, adopted edition of the California Fire Code. - a.
+No setback shall be required for an accessory dwelling unit that is proposed to be located entirely within an existing garage.

-Section 35-142.7 Accessory dwelling units located either partially within existing buildings or within new buildings.
+Section 35-142.7 Accessory dwelling units located either partially within existing buildings or within new buildings on lots zoned for single-family or multiple-family use.